genome-spy/genome-spy/docs/grammar/mark/index.md

 `sample`
 : Defines the track for the sample

-### Mapping data
+### Visual Encoding

-GenomeSpy provides several methods for controlling the visual channels
+GenomeSpy provides several methods for controlling how data is mapped to visual channels.
+The most common method is to map a field of the data to a channel, but you can also use expressions, values, or data values from the domain of a scale.

 #### Field

-`field` maps a field (or column) of the data to the visual channel.
-The `field` property specifies the data type, which is one of: `"quantitative"`, `"nominal"`, or `"ordinal"`.
+`field` maps a field (or column) of the data to a visual channel.
+The `field` property specifies the data type, which is one of: `"quantitative"`, `"nominal"`, or `"ordinal"`, `"index"`, or `"locus"`.

 ```json
 {